Amir-78/djs-helper/README.md

 # djs-helper

-**djs-helper** is a JavaScript library that helps you to develop your own Discord Bot
+**djs-helper** is a JavaScript library that helps you to develop your own Discord Bot, **Still under development, more features will be added in the future**

 ## Installation